odoe/learn-dojo/posts/migrating-to-dojo-6.md

 ---
 title: Migrating learn-dojo to Dojo 6
-date: 2019-08-16
+date: 2019-08-28
 author: Rene Rubalcava
-description: How I migrated the learn-dojo site to Dojo 6 and a look at the new functional widgets capabilities!
+description: How I migrated the learn-dojo site to Dojo 6 and a look at the new function-based widgets capabilities!
 tags: javascript, dojo, webdev,  dojo6
 cover_image: /assets/blog/dojo-migrate-dojo6.jpg
 published: true
 ---

 The latest release of [Dojo 6](https://dojo.io/) brings with it some major updates to how you can build apps with Dojo.
-Some files have moved, but I think one of the biggest new features available to developers is the use of functional widgets.
-This doesn't mean you can't continue to use class based widgets, but there are some nice advantages to using functional widgets.
+There are some enhancements to builds, and custom elements, but I think one of the biggest new features available to developers is the use of function-based widgets.
+This doesn't mean you can't continue to use class-based widgets, but there are some nice advantages to using the new function-based widgets.

 In case you didn't know, [learn-dojo](https://learn-dojo.com) is a static site, [built with Dojo](https://learn-dojo.com/building-static-site-with-dojo).
 So as Dojo 6 development was ongoing, I was already looking at what I would need to do to migrate the site to the latest Dojo.